Serpong

 Serpong is a town and an administrative district (kecamatan) of South Tangerang city, in Banten Province on Java, Indonesia.
 Before South Tangerang City became an autonomous city, Serpong District was one of the districts of Tangerang Regency.
-It covers an area of 28.27 km^{2}, and had a population of 137,212 at the 2010 Census and 154,744 at the 2020 Census; the official estimate as at mid 2023 was 163,451.
+It covers an area of 28.27 km^{2}, and had a population of 137,212 at the 2010 Census and 154,744 at the 2020 Census; the official estimate as of mid-2023 was 163,451.
 The district is sub-divided into nine kelurahan (urban communities).